Stakeholder Engagement Protocols

 How to Become a Department Stakeholder

 As stated above, citizens can be involved in both the drafting of proposed rules and the revision of such rules after they have been formally noticed for potential promulgation.
-To participate as a stakeholder, visit the "How can I get involved?" page.
+To participate as a stakeholder, visit the Committees, Boards and Collaborations page.

 The rules and regulations adopted and promulgated by HCPF are available in multiple places, including the Department’s website.
 They are public facing intentionally, so that interested parties can learn about the process and can provide comments, particularly if the rule or regulation affects a stakeholder, individual, or business.
 Citizens can access extensive information regarding HCPF’s rule-making activities online, including the following: